FTL-Hyperspace/FTL-Hyperspace/_i18n/en/install-guides/linux/genericlinux/steam-install.md

 ```
 So to be clear you are just adding the two lines but it's ***very important*** you add them before that last line of the file that has `exec`
 ![image]({{ '/assets/img/install/steamdeck/steam/steamdeck_23.png' | relative_url }})
-18. Save the file & close KWrite
+18. Save the file & close your text editor
 ![image]({{ '/assets/img/install/steamdeck/steam/steamdeck_24.png' | relative_url }})
 #### Slipstream
 19. Go back to the downloads folder
-20. Right click `SlipstreamModManager_1.9.1-SteamDeck.tar.xz` and go down to `Extract` and select `Extract archive here`
+20. Right click `SlipstreamModManager_1.9.1-Unix.tar.gz` and go down to `Extract` and select `Extract archive here`
 ![image]({{ '/assets/img/install/steamdeck/downloads_extract_slipstream.png' | relative_url }})
-21. Navigate into the `SlipstreamModManager_1.9.1-SteamDeck` folder
+21. Navigate into the `SlipstreamModManager_1.9.1-Unix` folder
-***NOTE*** At this point we're done with the Ark window for Slipstream (but not the other Ark window that has Hyperspace.zip open) we're also done with any use of `SlipstreamModManager_1.9.1-SteamDeck.tar.xz` so you can delete it now if you want to free up space.
+***NOTE*** At this point we're done with the Ark window for Slipstream (but not the other Ark window that has Hyperspace.zip open) we're also done with any use of `SlipstreamModManager_1.9.1-Unix.tar.gz` so you can delete it now if you want to free up space.
 ![image]({{ '/assets/img/install/steamdeck/steam/steamdeck_27.png' | relative_url }})
 22. Navigate into the `mods` folder
 ![image]({{ '/assets/img/install/steamdeck/steam/steamdeck_29.png' | relative_url }})